 BG: On the flip side, do you see similarities in your resistance – resistance to war and resistance to toxic chemicals?

 WA: I think that when someone becomes as anti-war as I am, then whatever one does – whether it is organic farming or something else – the irrationality and injustice of war is never far from their consciousness.
 While farm wars and military wars are of a different scale, many of the chemical and mining corporations that make fertilizer and pesticides are also manufacturers of bombs, and other military hardware and software.
 I think the sooner we can stop the chemical and genetic war on the farms, and the mindset that we are at war with nature, the better we will be as a species.
 In a sense, it is hard to not think of the war every time I fire up a tractor or pump or generator or heater that runs on gas or diesel from war zones around the world, especially Iraq.
 For that reason, we are looking at all the alternatives to fossil fuels for moving vehicles and for stationary heaters and generators.

 War is not what is going on at Cedar Circle Organic Farm (in East Thetford, Vermont).
-We have struggles with pests, including woodchucks, voles, birds, worms, fungi, insects and weeds.
-We develop and copy strategies that are softer, non poisonous, and often very effective, and sometimes those adopted strategies are not effective.
+We have struggles with pests, including woodchucks, voles, birds, worms, fungi, insects and weeds and we’re able to overcome it.
+If your neighbors don’t invest in pest control, it doesn’t mean you shouldn’t do it too.
+We develop and copy strategies that are softer, non poisonous, and often very effective, and if those adopted strategies are not effective, then we contact a pest removal service.
 It is a process.
 We don’t have all the answers, but we have a lot more now than when we started in the 1960s.